Analyzing US Census Data Methods, Maps, and Models in R

-Census data are widely used by practitioners to understand demographic change, allocate resources, address inequalities, and make sound business decisions.
+Census data is widely used by practitioners to understand demographic change, allocate resources, address inequalities, and make sound business decisions.
 Until recently, projects using US Census data have required proficiency with multiple web interfaces and software platforms to prepare, map, and present data products.
-This book introduces readers to tools in the R programming language for accessing and analyzing Census data, helping analysts manage these types of projects in a single computing environment.
-Chapters in the book cover following key topics:
+This book introduces readers to tools in the R programming language for accessing and analyzing Census data and shows how to carry out demographic analyses in a single computing environment.

-- Applying these tools and workflows to analysis of historical Census data, other US government datasets, and international Census data from countries like Canada, Brazil, Kenya, and Mexico.
+• Applying these tools and workflows to the analysis of historical Census data, other US government datasets, and international Census data from countries like Canada, Brazil, Kenya, and Mexico.

 1. The United States Census and the R programming language 2.
 An introduction to tidycensus 3.
 Wrangling Census data with tidyverse tools 4.
 Exploring US Census data with visualization 5.
 Census geographic data and applications in R 6.
 Mapping Census data with R 7.
 Spatial analysis with US Census data 8.
 Modeling US Census data 9.
 Introduction to Census microdata 10.
 Analyzing Census microdata 11.
 Other Census and government data resources 12.
 Working with Census data outside the United States 13.
 Conclusion

 "This book is destined to become the go-to text for people wanting to use R for the analysis of US Census data.
 I think this is a strong, clear, and comprehensive introduction to the tidycensus package and the tidyverse.
 I have been using tidycensus and Walker’s tigris package probably since he initially contributed them to the community of R users years ago.
 Although I use the packages regularly for teaching and research, I still learned quite a bit about their functionality in the chapters I reviewed.
 Thus, I think it will be a useful text for both novices and experienced R users.
 I could see this book being used in a variety of social science courses relating to research methodology, data visualization, and cartography."